Kader-the-Coder/ParticipationManager/docs/UPDATE.md

 ## Phase 3.2: Daily Tracking UI - Additional
 - [X] Allow for determining the day
-- [X] Allow for removing a all data in a given day
+- [X] Allow for removing all data in a given day

 ## Phase 4: Daily Tracking Filters
 - [X] Implement logic to filter out students by grade and subject